KateMcGuane/magkapares/README.md

 ### Imagery

-* All card-images created using [Canva](https://www.canva.com/)
+All card-images created using [Canva](https://www.canva.com/)

 ### Favicon

-The favicon reflects the origins of the game; a memory card game.
-It is rectangular-shaped, with a black question mark and bright pink background to ensure that it stands out when other tabs are open.
+The favicon is rectangular-shaped (card), with a black question mark and bright pink background to ensure that it stands out when other tabs are open.

 ---